 Bodo is a group of people from four districts of Assam on the north bank of the Brahmaputra River, by the foothills of Bhutan and Arunachal Pradesh.
 They are an ethnic group that speaks Tibeto- Burman language; and an ethnolinguistic group, and the largest minority group in Assam.
 The Bodo kingdom was at its pinnacle during the reign of the Koch King Narayanan (1540- 84).
 In 1832 the last Bodo kingdom in Cacher fell with the seizure by the British.
 Thereafter the Bodos got marginalized and subsumed and submerged under the dominant cultures.

 However, the peace accord failed in determining the territorial demarcation for Bodo Land Autonomous Council (BAC).
 The Peace Accord Matrix of the University of Notre Dame ranks the Bodo Land Accord implementation after 10years as 24%, notes that the accord failed.
-In the result, the National Democratic Front of Boroland (NDFB) formed as a militant group for demanding a separate Bodo Land, by erstwhile militants, who were parties to the 1993 Peace Accord.
-Later, in 2003, negotiation between the State government, Central government and Bodo Land Liberation Tigers (BLT) to the signing of a peace accord popularly known as SECOND BODO ACCORD.
+As the result, the National Democratic Front of Bodoland (NDFB) formed as a militant group for demanding a separate Bodo Land, by erstwhile militants, who were parties to the 1993 Peace Accord.
+Later, in 2003, negotiation between the State government, Central government, and Bodo Land Liberation Tigers (BLT) to the signing of a peace accord popularly known as SECOND BODO ACCORD.
 In the reorganization, the four districts came under the Bodoland Territorial Council (BTC).

 BTC is an elected body that was established in Assam according to the settlement.
 It came into existence immediately after the surrender of the Bodo Liberation Tiger Force (BLTF).
 BTC has 46 executive members with a divided area of command and control by each member of the Council.
 The Bodoland constitutes 35% of the marginalized tribal groups including Bodos, Rabhas, Garaos, Keots, Rajbougshi, Sarania e.t.c.

 BTC met with various formidable challenges, including opposition from non-bodo communities.
-Non-bodo communities, with a group of 18 ethnic groups, is resisting the smooth function of BTC.
-Further, the attempts by dominant state politics to divide bodo leadership is succeeding.
+Non-bodo communities, with a group of 18 ethnic groups, are resisting the smooth function of BTC.
+Further, the attempts by dominant state politics to divide bodo leadership are succeeding.
 The latest of these being NDFB attack carried out in 2016, known as Kokrajhar Shooting.
 A group of militants opened fire at a market near Kokrajhar town, and 14 people were killed and 16 were injured as a result of the attack.

 4.0 Towards an inclusive resolution.